ben-razor/aqua-explore/demo/docs/playground-plan-v2.md

 majority of developers are familiar with.

 With these features implemented, the Aqua Playground can serve as an entry point for new developers to get to grips with Fluence.
-This will increase the likelyhood of onboarding new developers to the project, speeding up adoption of the platform.
+This will increase the likelihood of on-boarding new developers to the project, speeding up adoption of the platform.